KenjiSchroeder/2025SwerveDrive/README.md

 # 2025SwerveDrive
-Kenji doesn't know what he's doing
+We don't know what we're doing